Hey there, duckie, what`s that you say? You got a new Discover card with your picture on it? Yes indeed, that`s something to quack about.

 Customer Service, Cash Back, and More

-Whatever the terms are between Ducks Unlimited and Discover, carriers of this ducky new card can count on the same great Discover perks that come with any of their other cards, like amazing 24/7 customer service, cash back on purchases, and access to the Shop Discover online shopping mall, which lets card holders earn 5-20 percent cash back on purchases.
+Whatever the terms are between Ducks Unlimited and Discover, carriers of this ducky new card can count on the same great Discover perks that come with any of their other cards, like amazing 24/7 customer service, cash back on purchases, and access to the Shop Discover online shopping mall, which lets card holders earn additional cash back on purchases.